 Hartletts Park has two football pitches (one full size).
 The tennis courts and multicourt are available for use free of charge, with no booking required – just turn up and play.
-There is also a childrens’ playgound, an outdoor gym and skateboard ramps in the park.
-If you wish to hire all or park of Hartletts Park charges can be found here Hartletts Park Hire Charges 2019-20
+There is also a children’s playground, an outdoor gym and skateboard ramps in the park.
+If you wish to hire all or part of Hartletts Park charges can be found here Hartletts Park and Mitchells Field Hire Charges 2023- 24

 The King George V Playing Fields are on the common close to the A287, near The Hogget pub (formerly the Dorchester Arms).
 There are facilities for cricket, football and tennis.